Discrete Mathematics Letters

 The International Journal of Foundations of Computer Science, published by World Scientific Publishing Co Pte Ltd, is a premier repository for cutting-edge research in the field of computer science, emphasizing foundational theories and methodologies.
 With an ISSN of 0129-0541 and an E-ISSN of 1793-6373, this journal has established itself as a valuable resource since its inception in 2000, continuously contributing to scholarly discourse up to the present year, 2024.
 It is ranked in the Q2 quartile of computer science categories, indicating its notable impact and relevance within the academic community, particularly in miscellaneous subsections of the field.
 While it does not currently offer open access options, it remains a crucial platform for researchers, professionals, and students seeking to deepen their understanding of computational foundations, algorithms, and theoretical frameworks.
 The journal encourages submissions that push the boundaries of knowledge and invites innovative approaches that address contemporary challenges in computer science.

-Advancing mathematical excellence, one article at a time.
+Advancing mathematical frontiers, one paper at a time.

 Contributions to Discrete Mathematics